 Maureen brings over 20 years of experience in St. Louis real estate and urban renewal.
 She has worked as the Director of Sales/Leasing and Property Management at Loftworks/Citiworks, was the Vice President of Transaction Management for the Equis Corporation, the Director of Commercial Leasing for Love Management Company, and the Executive Director of St. Margaret Housing Corporation.
 Her diverse background includes sales, leasing, planning, development, construction, marketing, negotiations, property and staff management.
 Among her proudest accomplishments was helping to create The St. Louis Stamping Lofts, a transitional housing opportunity for homeless, ex-offenders, and veterans.
 A life-long city resident, she has raised her family and renovated several happy homes in the Shaw Neighborhood of South City.

 Annie is delighted to be working with SHJI.
-A freelance writer, Annie was for many years a New York-based professional actor.
+A freelance writer, Annie was for many years a New York-based professional actor and arts educator.
+Born and raised in Shaw neighborhood, she is passionate about her hometown and delighted to work for an organization that serves St. Louisans and celebrates St. Louis City neighborhoods.
 One of her proudest affiliations was as a devoted volunteer with The 52nd Street Project, a New York community-based arts organization, that brings together kids and teens with theater professionals to create original theater offered free to the general public.
-She recently relocated to the city with her husband and daughter, and is happy to work for an organization that celebrates her hometown of St. Louis, and serves St. Louisans.